Ravindra Jadeja: International career

-He featured in all four tests against the visiting Australian side.
-He bagged 25 wickets and made two half centuries down the order, which earned him the player of the match as well as the player of the series award in the latest concluded series on 28 March 2017.
+During Australia's Test tour of India in 2017, Jadeja featured in all four Tests against the tourists.
+He took 25 wickets and made two half-centuries down the order, which earned him the player of the match in the fourth Test as well as the player of the series award.

-He along with Ravichandran Ashwin became the first pair of spinners to be jointly ranked number 1 bowler in ICC Test Rankings history.
+He along with Ravichandran Ashwin, became the first pair of spinners to be jointly ranked number 1 bowler in ICC Test Rankings history.
 On 5 August 2017, Jadeja became the fastest left-arm bowler to reach 150 wickets in terms of number of Tests played (32).

 On 5 October 2018, he scored his first century in Tests.
 In March 2019, during the second ODI against Australia, Jadeja became the third cricketer for India to score 2,000 runs and take 150 wickets in ODIs.
 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.

 In October 2019, in the first Test against South Africa, Jadeja took his 200th wicket in Test cricket.

+On 6 August 2021, batting during the first innings of the first Test against England at Trent Bridge, Jadeja became the fifth Indian and fifth-fastest player score 2,000 runs and take 200 wickets in Tests.

 In September 2021, Jadeja was named in India's squad for the 2021 ICC Men's T20 World Cup.
 His spin-bowling partner on many occasions, R Ashwin, was also named in the squad after 4 years out of the white-ball team.

-On 5 March 2022, in a Test match against Sri Lanka, Jadeja broke the 35-year-old record of Kapil Dev by scoring 175*.
-He made the record of the highest score by a No. 7 or below.
+On 5 March 2022, in a Test match against Sri Lanka, Jadeja scored 175* setting an Indian Test record for the highest score made by a No. 7 or lower, breaking the 36-year-old record of Kapil Dev.
 He then took 5/41 and then 4/46 in the two innings, registering match figures of 9/87 to help India beat Sri Lanka by an innings and 222 runs.

 He scored his first overseas century in the fifth Test match of the 2022 Indian tour of England.

 In July 2022, he was named as India's vice-captain for the away ODI series against the West Indies.

-In September 2022, Jadeja was named in the Indian squad for the 2022 ICC Men's T20 World Cup but couldn't play because he was ruled out because of a serious knee injury.
-Jadeja returned from him 5 month recovery and rejoined the test squad for the home edition of Border-Gavaskar Trophy on 9 February in Nagpur and took a Five-wicket haul.
+In September 2022, Jadeja was named in the Indian squad for the 2022 ICC Men's T20 World Cup but was unable to play due to a severe knee injury.
+Following a five-month recovery, Jadeja returned to the test squad for the home edition of the Border–Gavaskar Trophy on 9 February in Nagpur, where he achieved a Five-wicket haul.
 Jadeja Becomes Fastest Indian to Take 250 Wickets and Score 2500+ Runs in Test Cricket.

+In May 2024, he was named in India's squad for the 2024 ICC Men's T20 World Cup tournament.